dayseanm04/network/CCNA/Configuring-OSPF-LAB-Part1/README.md

 - Enabled OSPF on loopbacks.
 - Configured loopback interfaces as **passive**.
 - configured passive interfaces where appropriate (including R4's LAN).

 ---

+### **🚦 Task 4 – Configure R1 as an ASBR**
+- R1 was configured as an **Autonomous System Boundary Router**.
+- Used `default-information originate` to inject a default route into OSPF.
+- Added a static default route on R1 pointing toward the ISP (`ip route 0.0.0.0 0.0.0.0 203.0.113.2`).
+- Verified that R1 now shows a default route and is identified as an ASBR.

+---

+### **🔍 Task 5: Verify Default Route Propagation**
+- Checked routing tables on R2, R3, and R4 using `show ip route`.
+- Confirmed that each router received an **O*E2** default route.
+- Verified that the default route appears only after I configured R1 default route.